 Set up an email forward.
 If you do change your email address, make sure to forward any emails from your old address to your new one.
 This will help you avoid missing any email messages.
 However, even if you set up a forwarding system, you should still let your contacts know that you will no longer be using the old address.
 This will help them get used to using your new address.

 Send a LinkedIn message.
 For connections you don't have email addresses for, you can send a message on LinkedIn instead.
 As with email, send individual messages.

 Keep it short.
 It is always a good idea to keep emails as concise as possible.
 Many people skim email messages, so keep yours brief and focused.

 Your announcement message doesn't need to be long.
-A brief introduction and explanation is useful, but try to get to the point as soon as possible.
+A brief introduction and explanation is useful, but try to get to the point as quickly as possible.

 Avoid getting too personal.
 Not only do you want to keep the email short for the sake of the reader, but you also want to avoid getting too personal.
 This is a time when you don't want (or need) to share too much information.
 You do not need to explain why you are changing your name, especially if the circumstances prompting the name change are very private.

 If you want, you can briefly mention the reason for the new name, especially if it is celebratory – for example, if you got married.
 However, avoid getting into too much detail.
 Remember that this is a professional email.